alex-bellon/wikipedia/README.md

 - ["He never married"](https://en.wikipedia.org/wiki/He_never_married) was a phrase commonly used by obituary writers in the United Kingdom as a euphemism for the deceased having been homosexual.
 - [Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
 Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
 In other words, one may "take it or leave it".
 - [Morton's Fork](https://en.wikipedia.org/wiki/Morton's_fork) - a type of false dilemma in which contradictory observations lead to the same conclusion.
 It is said to have originated with the collecting of taxes by John Morton.
-- - [Snowclone](https://en.wikipedia.org/wiki/Snowclone) - a cliché and phrasal template that can be used and recognized in multiple variants.
+- [Snowclone](https://en.wikipedia.org/wiki/Snowclone) - a cliché and phrasal template that can be used and recognized in multiple variants.

 ### Languages
 - [Abjad](https://en.wikipedia.org/wiki/Abjad) - a type of writing system where each symbol or glyph stands for a consonant, in effect leaving it to readers to infer or otherwise supply an appropriate vowel.
 - [Avoidance speech](https://en.wikipedia.org/wiki/Avoidance_speech) - a group of sociolinguistic phenomena in which a special restricted speech style must be used in the presence of or in reference to certain relatives.
 - [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.
+- [Creole language](https://en.wikipedia.org/wiki/Creole_language) - a stable natural language that develops from the simplifying and mixing of different languages into a new one within a fairly brief period of time: often, a pidgin evolved into a full-fledged language.
 - [Dog Latin](https://en.wikipedia.org/wiki/Dog_Latin) - the creation of a phrase or jargon in imitation of Latin, often by "translating" English words (or those of other languages) into Latin by conjugating or declining them as if they were Latin words.
 - [False friends](https://en.wikipedia.org/wiki/False_friend) - words in different languages that look or sound similar, but differ significantly in meaning.
+- [Forfeda](https://en.wikipedia.org/wiki/Forfeda) - the "additional" letters of the Ogham alphabet, beyond the basic inventory of twenty signs
 - [Latin obscenity](https://en.wikipedia.org/wiki/Latin_obscenity) - the profane, indecent, or impolite vocabulary of Latin, and its uses.
 Words deemed obscene were described as obsc(a)ena (obscene, lewd, unfit for public use), or improba (improper, in poor taste, undignified).
 - [Linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity) - the structure of a language affects its speakers' world view or cognition.
 - [North-South differences in the Korean language](https://en.wikipedia.org/wiki/North%E2%80%93South_differences_in_the_Korean_language) - The Korean language has changed between North and South Korea due to the length of time that the two states have been separated.
+- [Ogham](https://en.wikipedia.org/wiki/Ogham) - an Early Medieval alphabet used primarily to write the early Irish language
 - [Pandanus language](https://en.wikipedia.org/wiki/Pandanus_language) - an elaborate avoidance language among several of the peoples of the eastern New Guinea Highlands, used when collecting Pandanus nuts.
+- [Patois](https://en.wikipedia.org/wiki/Patois) - speech or language that is considered nonstandard, although the term is not formally defined in linguistics.
+As such, patois can refer to pidgins, creoles, dialects or vernaculars, but not commonly to jargon or slang, which are vocabulary-based forms of cant.
+- [Pidgin language](https://en.wikipedia.org/wiki/Pidgin) - a grammatically simplified means of communication that develops between two or more groups that do not have a language in common: typically, its vocabulary and grammar are limited and often drawn from several languages.
 - [Stylometry](https://en.wikipedia.org/wiki/Stylometry) - the application of the study of linguistic style, usually to written language, but it has successfully been applied to music and to fine-art paintings as well.
 - [Theives' cant](https://en.wikipedia.org/wiki/Thieves'_cant) - a secret language (a cant or cryptolect) which was formerly used by thieves, beggars and hustlers of various kinds in Great Britain and to a lesser extent in other English-speaking countries.